hazelcast/hazelcast/docs/design/security/01_dynamic_security_scanning.md

 Hazelcast already has regular static scans (e.g. Sonar, Black Buck), but we are missing dynamic scans focused on evaluating a running cluster.

-## Background

-Hazelcast already runs static code checks regularly, but regular security checks of the running systems were missing.

 This design document describes a dynamic security scanning approach that can be used.

 ## Functional design